UniOfGreenwich/COMP1856_Lectures/content/ModuleIntroduction/moduleIntroduction.md

 On successful completion of this module a student will be able to:

-[1] Identify appropriate software engineering methods for a given project.

-[2] Demonstrate an understanding of the difference between software methods and their suitability to different software development projects.

-[3] Demonstrate effective requirements engineering skills and an appreciation of their importance in the lifecycle of a software project.

-[4] Clearly identify the means by which the outcomes of a software project can be verified and validated.
+[1] Understand the key concepts of the analysis, design, development and maintenance of complex software systems and infrastructures

+[2] Understand the software lifecycle and its stages and utilise these in the development of software process models

+[3] Define and conduct software tests in order to evaluate and verify software products.

 ---